agrinfauzi/krunker.io/README.md

 # For Your Information

-### Cheat ini di re-code oleh saya sendiri, source asli berada di website https://greasyfork.org/
+### This cheat already re-code by me, original source from https://greasyfork.org/